yannisg/Google-Drive-Uploader-PHP/README.md

-1. Enter credentials in both scripts
+1. Enter credentials in both scripts (get here https://console.developers.google.com/)
 2. Run gdrive_token.php to authenticate and save token.
 This you only need to do once.
 3. Include gdrive_upload.php in your project and upload files like so: